risk-first/website/Development-Process.md

+---
+title: Development Process
+description: An example of how a development process reduces risk on a software project.
+---

 # Development Process

 In the [previous section](A-Simple-Scenario) we introduced some terms for talking about risk (such as [Attendant Risk](Glossary#attendant-risk), [Hidden Risk](Glossary#attendant-risk) and [Internal Model](Glossary#Internal-model)) via a simple scenario.